Genoma-Agency/db-sync/README.md

 #### Use with extreme caution and back up databases before running.

+#### If the source database is modified (insert/update/delete) during the execution, the target database may have inconsistent foreign keys.

 This application does not change the structure of the tables.
 All tables in the source database must already be present and identical in the destination database.